 Finally, after all your effort, you will reach the summit.
 A sign histories a previous fire lookout that was built on the summit (imagine having to do this hike every time you had to report to work!) and eventually dismantled.
 As the highest peak near Tucson, you have an unobstructed 360 degree view, and with the exception of Mt.
 Graham and Chiricahua Peak to the northeast and east respectively, nothing else in view is higher than you.
 The two pictures below do not do justice to the sheer splendor that is this panoramic view of Tucson and its surrounding mountain ranges.

 While this is no doubt a challenging hike, the effort is more than worth it for this tremendously beautiful trail through pines to the top of the tallest mountain near Tucson.
 I cannot recommend this hike enough, and I hope you accept the challenge yourself!
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!